Image Lists

 Images Displayed

-This check box determines whether or not "list" controls display images for the current level when the Image List is being used (invoked) at Point of Sale.
+Use this check box to specify whether the List controls display images for the current level when the Image List is being used (invoked) at Point of Sale.
 When images aren't displayed for lists, the panel (control) size is reduced which allows for more lists to be visible on the form at once.
-It's important to understand that this won't change whether or not list images are displayed while in the maintenance form.
-Images will always be shown in the maintenance form if they have been associated with the list.

 Image List: List with Image Display Disabled